Trusted Mobile Notary Services

-I offer mobile notary services for those needing documents notarized at home or any safe, convenient location.
-An additional mileage fee applies.
+I provide mobile notary services in Arlington and the surrounding areas for those who need documents notarized at home or any safe, convenient location.
+Please note that an additional mileage fee may apply.

-I provide loan signing services for mortgage lenders, title companies, and signing agencies.
-I will ensure that all loan documents are correctly signed and notarized.
+I provide mobile notary services for mortgage lenders, title companies, and signing agencies.
+As a notary signing agent, I will ensure that all loan documents are correctly signed and notarized.

-I offer competitive and affordable rates per the NNA fee schedule.
+I offer competitive and affordable rates for my mobile notary services, in accordance with the NNA fee schedule.

-I understand that notarization needs can arise at any time, which is why I offer after-hours availability for my notary services.
+I understand that notarization needs can arise at any time, which is why I offer after-hours availability for my mobile notary services.
+I'm here to help.

-I can provide notarization for any documents that require notary services.
+I can provide mobile notary services for any documents that require notarization.

 I value and respect your time.
-Please email me or call during regular business hours to schedule an appointment.
-I will respond promptly.
+For your convenience, please email me or call during regular business hours to schedule an appointment.
+I will respond promptly to assist you with all your notary services.

 L McCann Notary Services, LLC. is a mobile notary service.
 I am not an attorney or a law firm and “cannot” nor “do not” provide legal advice.
 Nothing on this website, nor any statements made by L McCann Notary Services, LLC., should be interpreted as legal advice.
 If you require legal guidance, please consult a qualified attorney or legal professional regarding your specific situation.